in New Jersey

 If you are seeking visitation or custody of your grandchild, the compassionate NJ lawyers at Aretsky Law Group, P.C., will work hard to help you prove to the court that your relationship with your grandchild is vital to the child’s well being.

-Call 800-537-4154 24/7 for a free initial consultation with an experienced family law attorney at Aretsky Law Group, P.C.
+Call 800-537-4154 24/7 for an initial consultation with an experienced family law attorney at Aretsky Law Group, P.C.
 We will review your situation and advise you of your rights under the law.